fleetdm/fleet/handbook/company/why-this-way.md

 - With Figma, thanks to its powerful component and auto-layout features, we can create high-fidelity wireframes - fast.
 We can iterate quickly without costing more work and less [sunk-cost fallacy](https://dictionary.cambridge.org/dictionary/english/sunk-cost-fallacy).
 - But wireframes don't have to be high fidelity.
 It is OK to communicate ideas for changes using ugly, marked-up screenshots, a photo of a piece of paper.
 Fleet's [drafting process](https://fleetdm.com/handbook/company/development-groups#making-changes) helps turn these rough wireframes into product changes that can be implemented quickly with minimal UX and technical debt.
 - Wireframes created to describe individual changes are disposable and may have slight stylistic inconsistencies.
 Fleet's user interface styleguide in Figma is the source of truth for overarching design decisions like spacing, typography, and colors.
+- While the "wireframe first" practice is [still sometimes misunderstood](https://about.gitlab.com/handbook/product-development-flow/#but-wait-isnt-this-waterfall) and not yet ubiquitous, many modern high-performing teams "do wireframe first", including startups and [publicly-traded companies](https://about.gitlab.com/handbook/product-development-flow/#validation-phase-3-design).

 > Got a question about creating wireframes or the drafting process?
 Mention Noah Talerman or Luke Heath in `#help-product`.